Black-tr3/Wireless-Tool/README.md

-How to install and run Black-tr3 from GitHub
+How to install and run Black-tr3

 Open Terminal and execute the following command to download the tool